uwla/ltags/README.md

 ## USAGE

-Here we will explain how to use this package.
-A demo app is  also  available  on [uwla/ltags-demo01](https://github.com/uwla/ltags-demo01) to show an example  of use case.
+This sections explains how to use the package.
+A demo app is also  available  on [uwla/ltags-demo](https://github.com/uwla/ltags-demo) to illustrate use case.

 ### Tags